Altra Superior 5 - Women's Review

 What Other Trail Running Shoes Should You Consider?

 If you're seeking a lightweight shoe with moderate cushioning and a wide toe box, you will see the value in this contender.
 That said, it is not the highest-scoring shoe in our review, and you may want to check out your other options before committing to this trail runner.
 The Altra Lone Peak 7 earned a much higher rank thanks to its additional protection and comfort points while maintaining the zero drop and roomy toe box that many users love.
-We love the comfort of the Hoka Torrent 3 and the Hoka Tecton X, which have a 5mm and 4mm drop, respectively, if a zero-drop shoe isn't exactly a match for you.
+We love the comfort of the Hoka Torrent 3, which has a 5mm drop if a zero-drop shoe isn't exactly a match for you.